CURING LIVE ROCK

 in twenty gallons of water if you change

-the water every day (or hour?) or more.
+the water every day or more.

 You can cure a hundred pounds of live rock